imiebee/QuizPro2/README.md

     To fix these errors I installed Node.js and ran the global install command.
 In VSCode I installed JShint extention and added "jshint.options" : {"esversion": 6} to the setting in json file.

 ### Deployment

+The quiz was created using Visual Studio Code.
+A local git repository was created for version control and then pushed onto the remote repository on Github.
+Code in VSCode was added to the local repo and then pushed onto the remote repo using regular commits.
+The completed project was made live using Github Pages.